 The purposes described above, constitute our legitimate interest in data processing within the meaning of Art.
 6 para.
 1 lit. f GDPR.

-When using the contact form or creating a free account
+When using the contact form

 First name and surname*